jkrijthe/optimisticssl/README.md

 To generate the paper, a working Latex installation is required.

 ## Running the experiments
-To rerun the experiments, from the commandline, run the following commands:
+To rerun the experiments, from the command line, run the following commands:
 ```{bash}
 Rscript R/attraction1d.R
 Rscript R/localoptima.R